Club: Metalist 1925 | Opening: 1926 | Capacity: 38,633 seats

 Metalist Stadium hosted three group matches during the Euro 2012 tournament.

-In 2016, Shakhtar started playing their home games at Metalist Stadium being unable to do so at their Donbass Arena due to the armed conflict in the region.
+From 2016, Shakhtar started playing some of their home games at Metalist Stadium being unable to do so at their Donbass Arena due to the armed conflict in the region.

 (photos of the present Metalist Stadium below)

 Metalist Stadium is located south-east of Kharkiv’s city centre, almost 3 kilometres from the edge of the centre.
 It furthermore lies about 5 kilometres from Kharkiv’s Freedom Square and about the same distance from Shevchenko park, which both lie more towards the north of the centre.

 Kharkiv’s main railway station, which has train connections to most cities in Ukraine, is situated more towards the east, again about 5 kilometres from the stadium.